 These beautify curly leaved hanging plants are great in a bright spot with high humidity.
-The 'lipstick' name comes from the bright red flowers that it produces in the summer months.
+It's also known as a 'lipstick plant' which comes from the bright red flowers that it produces in the spring and summer months.

 Botanical name - aeschynathus rasta